netpositive-money/netpositive-money.github.io/elm-pages/content/faq/index.md

 tl;dr: As far as we know, there is no free lunch here.

-Proof-of-stake is very similar in concept to perpetual motion: It tries securing an asset by making it expensive in the asset itself to forge multiple new histories while rewarding honest behavior with the asset itself.
+Proof-of-stake is similar in concept to perpetual motion: It tries securing an asset against forging of multiple new histories by pricing punishment in terms of the asset itself while rewarding honest behavior with the asset itself.
 There is no indication that this is possible, in spite of many market participants making claims to the contrary, just like with perpetual motion.